ajsherrell/RecyclerViewFundamentals/README.md

 ### ViewHolder
 - A ViewHolder describes an item view and metadata about its place within the RecyclerView.
 RecyclerView relies on this functionality to correctly position the view as the list scrolls, and to do interesting things like animate views when items are added or removed in the Adapter.
 - If RecyclerView does need to access the views stored in the ViewHolder, it can do so using the view holder's itemView property.
 RecyclerView uses itemView when it's binding an item to display on the screen, when drawing decorations around a view like a border, and for implementing accessibility.

+### DiffUtil
+-  notifyDataSetChanged() tells RecyclerView that the entire list is potentially invalid.
+As a result, RecyclerView rebinds and redraws every item in the list, including items that are not visible on screen.
+This is a lot of unnecessary work.
+For large or complex lists, this process could take long enough that the display flickers or stutters as the user scrolls through the list.

+To fix this problem, you can tell RecyclerView exactly what has changed.
+RecyclerView can then update only the views that changed on screen.

+RecyclerView has a rich API for updating a single element.
+You could use notifyItemChanged() to tell RecyclerView that an item has changed, and you could use similar functions for items that are added, removed, or moved.
+You could do it all manually, but that task would be non-trivial and might involve quite a bit of code.

+Fortunately, there's a better way.

+- DiffUtil is efficient and does the hard work for you:
+RecyclerView has a class called DiffUtil which is for calculating the differences between two lists.
+DiffUtil takes an old list and a new list and figures out what's different.
+It finds items that were added, removed, or changed.
+Then it uses an algorithm called a Eugene W. Myers's difference algorithm to figure out the minimum number of changes to make from the old list to produce the new list.

+Once DiffUtil figures out what has changed, RecyclerView can use that information to update only the items that were changed, added, removed, or moved, which is much more efficient than redoing the entire list.

+### Binding Adapters
+- Binding adapters are adapters that take your data and adapt it into something that data binding can use to bind a view, like text or an image.
+- To declare a binding adapter, you define a method that takes an item and a view, and annotate it with @BindingAdapter.
+In the body of the method, you implement the transformation.
+In Kotlin, you can write a binding adapter as an extension function on the view class that receives the data.

 #### Summary
 - Displaying a list or grid of data is one of the most common UI tasks in Android.
 RecyclerView is designed to be efficient even when displaying extremely large lists.